luyadev/luya/docs/guide/ngrest-api.md

 }
 ```

-## Join relations
+## Expand Relations

 Its very common to join relation data for index list view in order to reduce sql queries.
 To do so define the {{luya\admin\ngrest\base\Api::withRelations()}} method inside your API.
-This can be either an array with relations which will be passed to `index, list and view` or an array with a subdefintion in order to define which relation should be used when.
+This can be either an array with relations which will be passed to `index, list and view` or an array with a subdefintion in order to define which relation should be used in which scenario.

-basic:

 ```php
 public function withRelations()